axmolengine/axmol/docs/DevSetup.md

 -configOnly: if this parameter is present, it will skip the 'build' step
 ```

-## How to quick build the engine for host targets

-Go to `axmol` root directory and run `build.ps1` without any parameters.
-It will build `HelloCpp` by default.

 ## How to quick build a test project (e.g. 'cpp-tests')

 Using a PowerShell console window (command `pwsh`), go to `axmol\tests\<testdir e.g. 'cpp-tests'>` directory and perform `axmol build -p android -a arm64`.
 It will build `cpp-tests` for Android.